 The progress, severity and specific symptoms of MS in any one person cannot yet be predicted.
 Most people with MS are diagnosed between the ages of 20 and 50, with at least two to three times more women than men being diagnosed with the disease."

-HOW WE PLAN TO FIND A CURE
+HOW WE HELP TO FIND A CURE

-Multiple Sclerosis Research at UCLA and Cedars-Sinai
+Multiple Sclerosis Research at UCLA Health

 The Multiple Sclerosis Program at UCLA Health aims to improve the lives of MS patients by developing new therapies for MS and providing expert clinical care.
 This is accomplished through basic science in neuroscience, genetics, immunology, highly advanced neuroimaging, novel therapeutic trials and a full spectrum of clinical care from inpatient to novel outpatient programs.
 MS patients are seen by dedicated specialists with decades of combined experience and/or fellowship training in the diagnosis and treatment of this difficult disease.
 UCLA is a designated MS Comprehensive Care Center.